● LIVE

 Bitcoin miners face $17,000 per coin losses as production costs hit $88,000 while spot price holds near $71,000

-Bitcoin miners are currently losing roughly $17,000 for every coin they produce.
-With production costs averaging $88,000 per BTC and the spot price hovering near $71,000 as of early April 2026, the industry is under its most acute financial pressure since the 2022 bear market.
+bitcoin miners money losing are currently losing roughly $17,000 for every coin they produce.
+With production costs averaging $88,000 per BTC and the spot price hovering near $71,000 as of early April 2026, the clarity yield is under its most acute financial pressure since the 2022 bear market.

 Key Highlights